somod-dev/somod/packages/common-lib/README.md

 ## `toBeBundled`

-this library introduces a new key (`toBeBundled`) in `package.json` to list the dependencies needed to run the software
+this library introduces a new key (`includeInBaseLayer`) in `package.json` to list the dependencies needed to run the software